schrotie/shadow-query/README.md

 # API

 The ShadowQuery module has two exports.
-The first the `ShadowQuery`.
+The first is `ShadowQuery`.
 You should only use it, if you want to modify/extend shadowQuery.
-The other export '`shadowQuery` is also the default export.
+The other export '`shadowQuery`' is also the default export.
 Thus `import {shadowQuery} ...` and `import shadowQuery ...` both work.
 I usually do `import $ ...` for brevity's sake.

 There are two types of APIs in ShadowQuery.
-There are static methods like `$.template`.
-All of these do something to your component-class. `$` is also a function that facilitates working with the DOM.
+There are static methods like `$.template` (currently 4).
+These are general web component related helpers.
+Then `shadowQuery`/`$` is also a function that facilitates working with the DOM.

 jQuery works on the document, ShadowQuery is for web components which work on document-fragments.
-Thus all ShadowQuery methods expect an entry node (or several) as first argument.
+Thus all ShadowQuery DOM methods expect an entry node (or several) as first argument.

-## Templates

-You already saw this in the hello world example. `$.template` creates an HTMLTemplateElement once and then returns clones of its content.
-If you pass an object instead of a string, you can do stuff like conditional rendering and rendering arrays.
-We'll cover that in the last example.
+The whole DOM API has 4 types of methods:
+* __className__
+`addClass`, `removeClass`, `hasClass`
+* __node insertion__
+`append`, `prepend`, `before`, `after`
+* __value accessors__
+`attr`, `prop`, `text`
+* __event management__
+`on`, `off`, `once`

+Node insertion supports templates, and templates support conditional- and array-nodes.

+Event management and accessors are symmetric: besides "normal" events you can register attribute, property, and text-events.
+ShadowQuery value accessors and event management combined provide a complete toolkit for two-way data binding.
+I do not recommend that, though, for anything but the smallest applications.
+Usually you should use something like Redux and its one way binding philosophy.
+However, many generic components will need to react to _their_ attribute and/or property changes and ShadowQuery has everything you need for this.

 ## Text Values and Chaining